Pathobiology Courses

 Important concepts and pioneering strategies currently being used to develop novel antibacterials.

-PVS 5300.
+PATH 5300.
 Disc of Pathobiology and Veterinary Science Literature

 1.00 credit.
 May be repeated for a total of three credits.
-Prerequisites: None.

 Grading Basis: Satisfactory/Unsatisfactory